belitre/canu/README.md

   ```
   curl -sL https://github.com/belitre/canu/releases/download/1.1.0/canu-darwin-arm64.tar.gz | tar -zxf - -C $GOPATH/bin
   ```
-  I recommend to download the `canu` binary in a folder where your user has permissions to write.
-Of course, as a user, you can download the binary to a folder that requires root permissions, but then you will need to run the `install` command with root permissions, and, unless you are using `sudo` which will keep the same value for your `$HOME` env var, you may need to set the path where you want `canu` to write the alias, to be sure it writes the alias to the user shell config file, not the root one.
+  I recommend to download the `_canu` binary in a folder where your user has permissions to write.
+Of course, as a user, you can download the binary to a folder that requires root permissions, but then you will need to run the `install` command with root permissions as well, and unless you are using `sudo`, which should keep the correct value for your user in the `$HOME` env var, you may need to set the path where you want `canu` to write the alias, to be sure it writes it to the user shell config file, not the root one.
 More information about this in the next section.
 * Run `_canu install`.
 Running this command, `canu` will install with the default settings.
 That means it will use as default config path for your aws config: `$HOME/.aws/config`, and it will use `$HOME/.bash_profile` to add the alias.
 If you have different settings, please check the next section to learn how to customise your `canu` installation.
 * Restart your shell, or run the alias returned in the `_canu install` output.
 * Run `canu` and enjoy!

 What happens during the installation is:
 * `canu` will create a shell script in the same folder the binary is downloaded with the name of the alias (by default this name is `canu`, but you can set a different name, check the next section to learn how).
-* `canu` will add an alias to your `$HOME/.bash_profile` that will source the shell script, this is how `canu` sets the selected profile in the `AWS_PROFILE` environment variable.
+* `canu` will add an alias to your `$HOME/.bash_profile` that will source the generated shell script, this is how `canu` sets the selected profile in the `AWS_PROFILE` environment variable.

 #### Custom installation